andreyugolnik/simple-viewer-gl/README.md

 ***
 ## Usage

-**Simple Viewer GL** has two modes of operation: image viewer and image info mode.
-The default is image mode, in which only the current image is shown.
-In image info mode pixel info and rectangular selection available.
-This mode useful for brief resource description.
+**Simple Viewer GL** offers two modes: Image Viewer and Image Info mode.
+By default, it opens in Image Viewer mode, displaying only the current image.
+In Image Info mode, additional features such as pixel information and rectangular selection are available, making it useful for quickly reviewing image details and metadata.

 ***
 ## Key bindings